Thomas101/emoji-js/README.md

 emoji-js is a high-performance, 362byte language for the modern web.
 It's designed to be lightweight, flexible, and fully compatable with vanilla JavaScript.
 The code can be compiled or interpolated at run-time and is converted into the equivalent JavaScript.
 The compiled output is readable and pretty-printed, will work in every JavaScript runtime and always runs faster than the equivalent handwritten JavaScript†.

 ## What does it do?
-Is it no obvious?
+Is it not obvious?
 It allows you to use emoji's in your code.
 Not just in strings, but as variable names too.
 Take this example...

 ```js
 var 😎 = { "language":"emoji-js", "performance":"great" };